 The Saint Vincent de Paul Society (SVP) was established in 1833 by a young Frenchman, Frederick Ozanam, to look after the poor, lonely and destitute in his native Paris.
 Since then, SVP branches, or Conferences as they are called, are to be found throughout the World.
 Frederick Ozanam was beatified in 1997.

-In our parish, meetings are held every first and third Wednesday evenings of the month, except during the summer – attendance is not compulsory and everyone is most welcome.
+In our parish, meetings are held on 1st Monday of each month except August, attendance is not compulsory and everyone is most welcome.
 Please contact the Parish Office for contact details and venue.

 At these meetings, there are prayers followed by a discussion – in confidence – of matters arising from activities of the members in the previous week and plans are agreed for any action needed.